Your Contingent Workforce: What Is It and Why Does It Matter?

 The majority of companies are still finding their feet when it comes to the contingent workforce, and have existing processes that are heavily focused on payroll staff.
 As a result, they might miss implementing processes meant for non-payroll workers, and often even outsource these tasks to a third-party to avoid compliance risk, legal headaches, and payment complexities.

-We’re here to say — take a beat!
-If you outsource the management of your contingent workforce, and by 2030, contingent workers could be as much as 80% of the workforce overall… you’re fast losing control of your company.
-(Not to mention those growing costs — Yikes.)
+However, think twice before you outsource the management of your contingent workforce.
+By 2030, contingent workers could be as much as 80% of the workforce overall, which means you could lose control of your company, while outsourcing costs become unsustainable.

 Instead, companies who have a strong level of digital literacy, and who can therefore adjust their processes to properly manage contingent workers directly have an opportunity at their fingertips.